Gatekeeper picoCTF 2026 Solution

 Description

 What's behind the numeric gate?
-Download gatekeeper, reverse the numeric checks, and enter the one value that passes.
+You only get access if you enter the right kind of number.
+Download gatekeeper, reverse the numeric checks, and enter the value that passes.

 Download the binary and make it executable.